 Social Benefits: Again, time invested is the primary measure here, since reduced time in the field opens up more of your day to other pursuits, such as quality time with your children.
 After all, they only regard so much time in the field with you as quality time before they figure out you are putting them to work and disappear!
 Choosing a transplanting method that is not only the most efficient for your operation, but also results in the best crop quality furthers the social goal of providing more nutrient dense, local food to the market.

-Modifications of paper pot transplanter performed to date
+Modifications of paper pot transplanter performed and tested:

 - Coulter wheel added in front of opening shoe.
 This is intended to accomplish two things.
 First, the coulter provides support further forward, allowing an increased pull force without lifting the rear of the transplanter.
 Second, the coulter either cuts or buries the residue to allow the furrowing shoe to work without residue hair-pinning.